centuri-engineering/clicket/docs/faq.rst

 ~~~~~~~~~

 The ticket main page can be filtered to show only results of a specific
 interest to you.
-Tickets can be filtered by department, category, user
+Tickets can be filtered by institute, domain, user
 and a text string.

-Departments
+Institutes
 ~~~~~~~~~~~

 .. note::
-    Only administrators or super users can add / edit or delete departments.
+    Only administrators or super users can add / edit or delete institutes.

-1. How do I add new departments?
+1. How do I add new institutes?

-   Navigate to Departments via the menu bar and use the add departments form.
+   Navigate to Institutes via the menu bar and use the add institutes form.

-2. How do I edit departments?
+2. How do I edit institutes?

-   Navigate to [departments](/flicket/departments/) and select the edit link against the department name.
+   Navigate to [institutes](/flicket/institutes/) and select the edit link against the institute name.

-3. How do I delete departments?
+3. How do I delete institutes?

-   Navigate to [departments](/flicket/departments/) and select the remove link against the department name.
+   Navigate to [institutes](/flicket/institutes/) and select the remove link against the institute name.
 This is represented with a cross.

 Categories
 ~~~~~~~~~~

 .. note::
-    Only administrators or super users can add / edit or delete categories.
+    Only administrators or super users can add / edit or delete domains.

-1. How do I add categories?
+1. How do I add domains?

-   Navigate to [departments](/flicket/departments/) and select the link
+   Navigate to [institutes](/flicket/institutes/) and select the link
-   to add categories against the appropriate department name.
+   to add domains against the appropriate institute name.

-1. How do I edit categories?
+1. How do I edit domains?

-   Navigate to [departments](/flicket/departments/) and select the link
+   Navigate to [institutes](/flicket/institutes/) and select the link
-   to add categories against the appropriate department name.
+   to add domains against the appropriate institute name.